clarkzor/ChIP-seq/README.md

 ```

 This preserves analysis provenance while providing future lab members with scripts that are easier to adapt to new ChIP-seq experiments.

-## Author

-Analysis workflows developed for chromatin and transcription-factor studies in *Xenopus tropicalis* using the HPC3 computing environment.